 Unique Garment Layouts

 Unique to Capture is the way garments must be positioned to obtain accurate measurements.
-The example at the right shows a pair of trousers being measured using Capture.
+The example above shows a pair of trousers being measured using Capture.
 Notice the wearers left leg is folded to the side.
 This action is performed to expose the crotch seam area.
 Which anyone who’s worked in fashion knows is an important spot.
 Many measurements are based off of this location, such as the inseam, front rise, thigh, and knee.

 Similar to trousers, tops also have a specific way of being laid out.
 Any shirt with sleeves is required to have the sleeves folded up and away from the garment.
 The purpose, like trousers, is to expose an important measurement area.
 In the case of shirts this would be the underarm seam location.
 This location is important to properly measure the chest/bust and waist on a shirt or blouse.